jmimic/Java-BasicProjects/README.md

-# Java small projects
+# Java basic/novice projects
-Assumes correct syntax.
-Simple and small projects. <br /> Applications were Exported from Eclipse, and wrapped into an Executable by Launch4j. <br />
+Assumes correct syntax <br />
+Applications were Coded then Exported from Eclipse, and wrapped into an Executable by Launch4j <br />
+Note: Programs are stateless (does not retain information from session) <br />

 ## Bounce Application
 Note: Uses Swing & AWT (Contains quite a few bugs, not going to bother fixing an animation application)<br />